Note: This guest post was written by our daughter, Meghan Shrewsbury in 2017. Meghan is now a cardiac ICU nurse in Tulsa, Oklahoma.

 #1 – Try new things (unless it’s horseback riding)

-I’ve tried a lot of things for the first time while traveling with my mom.
+Traveling with my mom, I’ve tried a lot of things for the first time.
 I rode in the back of a Jeep to the top of a butte at Fort Robinson, ate vegetable curry with my hands in Sri Lanka, and drove a car through a buffalo refuge not long after I had gotten my driving permit.
 You have to understand, I am not a natural risk-taker and trying new things often took a lot of encouragement and an occasional bribe.

 Because of my mom’s